yanliusp/antinu/README.md

 	* two inputs: random\_step, and coincidence cuts
 	* output: a root file that contains the number of events passed all cuts (see: ./plots/example\_2019.Aug.16.pdf)
 	* output: this root file can have multiple branches corresponding to different sets of cuts.
 The first entry will save the result from cuts on the real dataset.

+7. cumuProb() diverts from 6, by conducting a cumulative probability calculation (and later on, likelihood analysis).
+	* calculates the cumulative probability of distance and time difference.
+Calculate the product of the two.
+Plot the product in Log10 to exaggerate the effect.